mxjp/kaon/README.md

 # kaon!
-This is a tiny signal based rendering library primarily meant for websites served from embedded devices.
+This is a minimal signal based rendering library primarily meant for websites served from embedded devices.

 **This is work in progress.** When feature complete, kaon aims to be under **2KB** when minified & gzipped.